twestpha/DredgeDeepSubmergence/README.md

 # Known Issues
 - Siphon Trawler doesn't function correctly.
 - Sea Base is difficult to find.
-- References to "blueprints" are for currently not supported unlocking items.
+- References to "blueprints" are for upcoming items.